 Well, when I was a child I wanted to grow up to become fashion designer, does this count haha?

-I also read a lot so, I love literature, stories, words, so naturally I have imagined many time what would have been if I could write professionally.
+I also read a lot, so I love literature, stories, words, so naturally I have imagined many times what would have been if I could write professionally.
 So far I have tried writing some short stories but nothing I would be proud to show haha.

 In terms of cinema, I have never had such ambitions or desires.
 I just enjoy watching movies.

 Recommend us a movie that you would usually not recommend – something less-known or underrated in your option, a hidden gem of a movie?

 There is this “modest” French movie that I like a lot – Les petits mouchoirs (2010).
 It is directed by Guillaume Canet and actually stars actors such as Marion Couillard and Jean Dujardin.
 It is a movie with a lot of soul.